 Under Article 2 Section 31 of the Arizona state constitution, no law caps what damages you can recover for your injuries.
 There are case law guidelines that dictate the damages you would likely receive in court.
 All economic damages have to be backed by an expenditure (i.e., medical bills, car repair bills, etc.) or a reliable estimate.
 Non-economic damages are more difficult to assess, but an experienced personal injury attorney will know what past cases have yielded for similar items.

 Statute of Limitations Under Arizona Law

-For most types of personal injury cases in Arizona, the statute of limitations is two years from the date of the incident.
+For personal injury cases in Arizona, the statute of limitations is two years from the car accident date.
 After that time, you will not be able to sue the defendant.
-In wrongful death cases, the clock starts on the date of the victim’s death, regardless of when the underlying accident occurred.
-In medical malpractice cases, the two-year period begins when the plaintiff discovers that the malpractice has occurred.
+However, in wrongful death cases, the clock starts on the date of the victim’s death, regardless of when the underlying accident occurred.

 Legal Principles in Arizona Personal Injury Cases

 The following information only applies to Arizona civil law.
 If your accident occurred in another state, seek out the legal services of a personal injury law office in the appropriate jurisdiction.

 While some states work under the no-fault principle, Arizona is a fault car accident state.
 This means the person who caused the accident is responsible for the damages that follow.
 In a pure comparative fault state like Arizona, you can collect money from an accident even if you are 99% at fault and the other party is 1% at fault.
 You would simply be able to collect a net 1% of your damages from the other party’s insurance company.